 People with autoimmune and inflammatory diseases and those on immunosuppressive therapies will be evaluated after the vaccines are on the market, which is common practice.

-But it’s important to remember that providers and patients dealing with rheumatologic and autoimmune conditions have navigated this same data blind spot every time a new vaccine comes out.
+Remember that providers and patients dealing with rheumatologic and autoimmune conditions have navigated this same data blind spot every time a new vaccine comes out.

-Understanding Potential Safety and Efficacy Issues for Immunocompromised Patients
+Vaccine Safety and Efficacy for Immunocompromised Patients

 Could COVID-19 Vaccines Activate the Immune System in an Unsafe Way?